Stanisgrox/PBR-Texture-Packer/README.md

 ### Saving image via Drag & Drop:
-![save image with d&d](https://github.com/Stanisgrox/PBR-Texture-Packer/blob/master/.github/demo.gif)
+![save image with d&d](https://github.com/Stanisgrox/PBR-Texture-Packer/blob/master/.github/demo.gif) Saving images bigger than 4096x4096 via drag and drop may be laggy or even impossible.
+If you have source files bigger than 4K use "Save" button!

 ### Importing images via Drag & Drop:
-![load image with d&d](https://github.com/Stanisgrox/PBR-Texture-Packer/blob/master/.github/demo2.gif)
+![load image with d&d](https://github.com/Stanisgrox/PBR-Texture-Packer/blob/master/.github/demo2.gif) Importing images bigger than 4096x4096 takes some time.

 ### Where to use this images